python/cpython/Doc/library/typing.rst

 .. class:: Writer[T]

-   Protocol for writing to a file or other I/O stream.
+   Protocol for writing to a file or other output stream.

    .. method:: write(o)